James Albaugh: Early life

-Albaugh graduated from Richland High School in Richland, Washington, in 1968.
-He received a bachelor's degree in mathematics and physics from Willamette University (1972) and a master's degree in civil engineering from Columbia University.
+Albaugh was raised in Richland, Washington.
+He graduated from Richland High School in Richland, Washington, in 1968.
+Graduating in the same class with Albaugh was future Secretary of Defense James Mattis.
+Albaugh received a bachelor's degree in mathematics and physics from Willamette University (1972) and a master's degree in civil engineering from Columbia University.

 Career

 In 1975, Albaugh joined Boeing and held various other executive positions.
 His first assignment at Boeing was at their Richland, Washington operations in 1975.

 From July 2002 to September 2009 Albaugh was president and CEO of Boeing Integrated Defense Systems (presently named Boeing Defense, Space & Security), a business unit of The Boeing Company.
 From September 2009 to October 2012, Albaugh was president and CEO of Boeing Commercial Airplanes, a business unit of The Boeing Company.
-On Oct 1, 2012, Albaugh retired from Boeing Commercial Airplanes.
+On October 1, 2012, Albaugh retired from Boeing Commercial Airplanes.

 From December 2012 to July 2016, Albaugh served as a senior advisor to The Blackstone Group.

 On September 1, 2016, Albaugh was appointed to the Harris Corporation board of directors.